Getting started

 Unity terrain

 It’s important to note that the vegetation items will not work on the terrain as “Detail objects”.
-This is because they have LODs and custom shaders, which is incompatible.
-It is also undesirable to use the assets in this way, since the shader would be overridden by the built-in terrain grass shader.
+This is because they have LODs and don’t use the default grass shader.

 Instead, add the vegetation items as “Tree Objects”.
 This also applies to assets like Gaia or Map Magic.